Mr-RoyShuvro/react-course-registration-pro7/README.md

 4. If you mistakely select specific course in multiple time, you will be notified.

-2. Discusssion about how I managed the state in my assignment project.
+B.  Discusssion about how I managed the state in my assignment project.
 State is a dynamic data storage that provides a mechanism for components to manage, keep track of changing data, and trigger re-rendering when it is updated.
 Due to modularization in React, state serves as a container that encapsulates relevant data, logic, and behavior within a component.
 Sometimes, you want the state of two components to always change together.
 To do it, remove state from both of them, move it to their closest common parent, and